 What is the best sander for sanding pallets?

 It’s as simple as that.
 Different tasks require different sanders.
-Removing material/shaping, smoothing and sanding between coats of stain require a different tool.
+Removing material/shaping, smoothing and sanding between coats of stain requires a different tool.

 Of course, if you’re a beginner and don’t have a big budget you’ll have to compromise.
 But with today’s market, you can always find a decent tool at a bargain price.
 It might not last you for years but it’ll suffice and will help you understand how these tools work.